ArturoDent/find-and-transform/README.md

 * 0.9.0	Added `Search in this File` and `Search in this Folder` Explorer context menu options.
 * 0.9.1	Added support for special variables in `find/replace` in `findInCurrentFile` and `runInSearchPanel`.
   &emsp;&emsp; Added `${resultsFiles}` variable and `searchInResults` command.
 * 0.9.4	A lot of work on variables for multi-root workspaces.
+* 0.9.5	Added support for variables in `filesToExclude`.

 -----------------------------------------------------------------------------------------------------------